Single FX Pricing source add-peer (1) remote-name fxpriceadapter remote-label fxpriceadapter remote-type active end-peer add-data-service service-name fx-prices (2) include-pattern ^/FX (3) add-source-group required (4) add-priority (5) remote-label fxpriceadapter end-priority end-source-group end-d

 fxpriceadapter2.
 They each supply the same set of FX instrument prices.

 fx-prices data service refers to these two peers.
 This tells Liberator to route each FX subscription request to whichever of

 fxpriceadapter1 and fxpriceadapter2 currently has the least number of existing subscriptions, so it balances the load across these two Pricing Adapters.

-If one of the load-balancing peers subsequently fails (or the connection it it is lost), its subscriptons are shared across the remaining available peers.
-If more peers are deployed than are required to service the average workload, this configuration also provides an element of redundancy and failover.
+If an adapter instance fails (or the connection to it is lost), all its subscriptions are distributed across the remaining available peers.
+If more peers are deployed than are required to service the average workload, then this configuration also provides an element of redundancy and failover.